Frequently Asked Questions

 SVX uses crowdfunding and direct placement to support capital raising by impact ventures and funds.
 Investors and issuers can manage their investments on the platform, have 24-hour access to all documents in one place, and make transactions through the platform.

 For investors, you can log in online and view active investing opportunites.
-You are able to view information about the company, including financial history and traction, and decide if you're interested in investing.
+You are able to view information about the company, including financial history and traction, and decide if you are interested in investing.
 If you are, we will walk you through the process and then you can make the transaction directly online.
 You are able to keep in touch with your investees through our investor dashboard.
 Streamlined, simple, and strategic.

-What is equity crowdfunding?
+What is Equity Crowdfundng?

 Equity crowdfunding is all about using the power of many to make big things happen for young companies.

 Previously, only “accredited investors” could invest directly in private companies.
-That meant that investments like Uber and Airbnb were off-limits to the average person.
+That meant that investments like Airbnb were off-limits to the average person.
 Luckily, Canadian regulations changed in 2016 to allow anyone to take part.
-Equity crowdfunding allows “retail investors", you and me, to review startups and invest in them.
+Equity crowdfunding allows “retail investors”, like you and me, to review startups and invest in them.
 We’re very happy to source opportunities here for you to view and consider as investments.

-What is an Exempt Market Dealer and what does it mean to be registered?
+What is an Exempt Market Dealer and What does it mean to be registered?

 But wait – EMD?
 OSC?
 What are all these acronyms?